ElektraInitiative/libelektra/src/plugins/dbus/README.md

 ## Introduction ##

-This plugin is a notification plugin which sends a signal to dbus when a method is called.
-This plugin allows external programs to take action when dbus notifies the program that a certain method has taken place with Elektra.
+This plugin is a notification plugin, which sends a signal to D-Bus when the key database (KDB) has been modified.

 ## Dependencies ##